jakoubek/onetimecode-webservice/README.md

 # onetimecode-webservice

-Webservice for one-time codes.
+Webservice for randomized one-time codes.
 Access the API at https://api.onetimecode.net/.

 ## Usage